Brooke Lierman: Environment

-In September 2017, Lierman was one of 10 lawmakers to receive a score of 100 percent on the Maryland League of Conservation Voters' annual legislative scorecard.
-She received the same score in the organization's 2019 scorecard.

-Lierman introduced legislation in the 2019 legislative session that would ban all polystyrene products in Maryland.
+During the 2019 legislative session, Lierman introduced legislation that would ban all polystyrene products in Maryland.
 The bill passed and became law without Governor Hogan's signature on May 28, 2019.
 The bill was slated to go into effect in July 2020, but its deadline was extended to October amid the COVID-19 pandemic.

-Lierman introduced "The Plastics and Packaging Reduction Act", a bill that would ban the sale of plastic bags and require stores to charge a minimum of 10 cents for paper bags, during the 2020 legislative session.
-The bill passed the House of Delegates by a vote of 95-37, but was placed on hold amid the COVID-19 pandemic.
-The bill was reintroduced in the 2021 legislative session.
+During the 2020 legislative session, she introduced the Plastics and Packaging Reduction Act, a bill that would ban the sale of plastic bags and require stores to charge a minimum of 10 cents for paper bags.
+The bill passed the House of Delegates by a vote of 95–37, but was placed on hold amid the COVID-19 pandemic.

-Lierman introduced legislation during the 2022 legislative session that would require the Maryland State Retirement and Pensions System to consider climate change as a financial factor when making investment decisions.
+During the 2022 legislative session, Lierman introduced a bill that would require the Maryland State Retirement and Pensions System to consider climate change as a financial factor when making investment decisions.

 Labor

-Lierman introduced legislation in the 2019 legislative session that would allow student athletes at public universities to engage in collective bargaining.

-Lierman introduced legislation in the 2021 legislative session that would give college athletes the right to profit off their names and likenesses.
+During the 2019 legislative session, Lierman introduced legislation that would allow student athletes at public universities to engage in collective bargaining.
+During the 2021 legislative session, she introduced a bill that would give college athletes the right to profit off their names and likenesses.

 In February 2022, Lierman attended a rally encouraging Maryland legislators to pass a bill that would offer paid family leave to all Marylanders.
 She voted in favor of the Time to Care Act, which provides up to 24 weeks of paid leave per year.